juliencegarra/OpenMATB/README.md

-# OpenMATB — Tutorial + Experiment Reference
+# OpenMATB — Experimenter Run Order Guide

+This README is written for the experimenter.

 This guide is split into two parts: